 An Overview of the Toolbox and its Sources

-In the Toolbox, you will see tools that we have uploaded so far.
+In the Toolbox, you will see over 800 tools that we have uploaded so far.
 As you might imagine, many of the tools were not created by CILMAR.
 Some have a very long history of use and have been published in many different places.
 We have endeavored to honor intellectual property as much as possible by giving the user the bibliographic reference rather than providing a photocopied image of the material cited.

 A Basic Bibliography